-Additional Information Identification Details Signature Thumbprint Signature by mark California Dept. of Motor Vehicles Drivers License C######; Expires 10/31/2018 X X Bob Smith Wendy DeWit, Witness 1 2 < compared with the second sec 3
+Additional Information Identification Details Signature Thumbprint Signature by mark California Dept. of Motor Vehicles Drivers License C#####; Expires 10/31/2018 X X Bob Smith Wendy DeWit, Witness 1 2 3

 Section 6.
 Certifying Copies

 A notary public can certify the copies of only a few types of documents.
 The notary public only can certify copies of: